PoHuit/plan-b/README.md

 Thanks to Sparky Doosan for the name.
 Thanks to my EVE Online software development class for being part of the project.
-Thanks to Sergio Benitez *et al* for the Rocket web framework, and to the various Rust developers whose crates are used by my project.
+Thanks to the authors of the Axum framework, and to the various Rust developers whose crates are used by my project.